12 Ways to Keep a Dog Busy in Apartment

 11. Pet-safe bubbles

 Blow bubbles for your dog to chase and pop.
 This gives them exercise and mental stimulation.
-It’s a great way to keep them busy in small spaces.
+It’s an easy way to keep them busy in small spaces.

-Make sure to use dog-safe soap.
-Avoid bubble solutions made for kids, as these can be harmful if swallowed.
+Make sure the bubble solution is safe for dogs.
+Avoid regular bubble liquids made for kids, as these can be harmful if swallowed.
 Always supervise your dog during bubble play.

 12. Doggy treadmill

-A doggy treadmill can be a great way to keep your pup active in an apartment.
-It lets your dog exercise even when the weather is bad or you’re short on time.
+A doggy treadmill lets your dog exercise even when the weather is bad or you’re short on time.

 Start slow and use treats to help your dog get comfortable on the treadmill.
 Gradually increase the speed and time as your pup gets used to it.